JamesGallicchio/lean-openapi/README.md

 namespace MyLib
 -- The `genOpenAPI!` macro is scoped, so we need to open this namespace: open LeanOpenAPI.Meta
--- now we can generate the API. the argument is a path to a file.
+-- now we can generate the API. the argument must have type `IO String` -- and should be the json string for the OpenAPI spec genOpenAPI!
+(IO.FS.readFile "examples/api.github.com.json")
--- (I need to make this more robust to Lake package stuff...) genOpenAPI! "examples/api.github.com.json"
 ```

 ### Limitations